-It’s important to make an emergency plan for your home to help keep members of your household out of harm’s way.
-It’s equally important to include your pets in your plans.
+It’s important to include your pets or livestock in any emergency plans you make for your household.
 They are totally dependent on you for their safety and well-being.
-The American Red Cross has steps you can follow to help keep your furry family members safe during a disaster.
+June is Pet Preparedness Month and the American Red Cross has steps you can follow to make an emergency plan for your animals.

 CREATE A PET EMERGENCY PLAN